br4sco/dae-param-est/README.md

 ```
 thetahat_boxplots(outputs, Ns, N_trans)
 ```
 To construct a boxplot that summarizes the statistics of your experiment.
-The parameter `Ns` is an array of simulation steps `N` where you want to compare the baseline method and the proposed method, and `N_trans` is the length of the transient.
+The parameter `Ns` is an array of simulation steps `N` where you wish to compare the baseline method and the proposed method, and `N_trans` is the number of steps of the transient.